graphile/crystal/utils/website/graphile-config/plugin/middleware.md

 :::warning Here be dragons

-When you write a middleware, you are explicitly choosing to change the way in which a library functions - and your demands may not be compatible with the expectations of the library, which may result in subtle and not-so-subtle bugs.
-In particular, most libraries and most middleware will not function correctly if
+When you write a middleware, you are explicitly choosing to change the way in which a library functions&mdash;your modified behaviour may not be compatible with the expectations of the library, which may result in subtle and not-so-subtle bugs.
+In particular, most libraries and most middleware will not function correctly if you:
-you:

 - omit `next()`,
 - call `next()` more than once,